HaoranZhengRaul/haoranzhengraul.github.io/README.md

 - Co-manage studies and collect data for renowned scholars like Dr. Nicholas Epley and Dr. Sarah Sebo.
 - Literature review.

-**Notable Project Managed**: *"Engaging with a Robot to Improve Your Overall Wellbeing"*
+> ***Notable Project Managed***: *"Engaging with a Robot to Improve Your Overall Wellbeing"*
-- Collaborated with the University of Chicago Human-Robot Interaction Lab.
+> - Collaborated with the University of Chicago Human-Robot Interaction Lab.
-- Investigated the impact of personality alignment between humans and robots on the effectiveness of positive psychology exercises.
+> - Investigated the impact of personality alignment between humans and robots on the effectiveness of positive psychology exercises.

 **Research Assistant at Epley Lab**
 September 2024 – Present